ibm-cloud-docs/power-iaas/set-full-linux.md

    You must have root authority to run these commands.
 After the installation completes, the squid config file is stored in the `/etc/squid/squid.conf` location.

    b.
 Use the configuration provided in the following example for your reference.
+Values represented in the example configuration denote the following:
+      - acl localnet src 192.168.0.0/16: the IP ranges of the IBM private network that the proxy will accept.
+      - acl ibmprivate dst 161.26.0.0/16 and acl ibmprivate dst 166.8.0.0/14: the IP ranges of the IBM networks this proxy will be going to, this is the location of the RHEL satellite servers and SLES RMT servers.
+      - http_port 3128: the port that will be listening for squid.
+This will be used as the communication port from your Power Systems Virtual Server VM to the squid proxy.

       ```text
       # Recommended minimum configuration:
       #